 Cronbach’s alpha was used to measure internal consistency and scale reliability.

 Cronbach’s alpha for the study exhibited an expected alpha value between .70 and .90 (UCLA Institute for Digital Research & Education, 2019).
 The Cronbach’s alpha coefficients for the IRRS-B and PIQ demonstrated evidence of strong internal consistency.
 Internal reliability coefficients for the IRRS-B when validated were above the expected alpha value of .70, ranging between .75 and .87 (Utsey, 1999).
 The alpha value for the IRRS-B for this study was .90 (see table 2).
 The PIQ when validated demonstrated internal reliability coefficients above the expected alpha value with a first order scale mean of .87, ranging between .75 and .90 (Neumann, Berger, & Kizilhan, 2021).
-The alpha value for the PIQ for this study was .85 (see table 2).
+The alpha value for the PIQ for this study was .85 (see Table 2).

 Descriptions of the Sample